 Would Jacob Coxey acknowledge me as his great-great grandson?
 I’d like to think so.
 For much of my life, I have worked on social justice issues with a particular interest in inequality.
 Perhaps, with his Theosophist leanings, he would see me as channeling my “inner Jacob Coxey.”
 He died five years before I was born; I wish I could have met him.

 For a number of years, I have been identifying resources of interest, related to Jacob Coxey, his life, and his march on Washington.
-Lately, with the development of the Occupy Wall Street movement, comparisons have been made between Coxey’s march and this protest.
-That has motivated me to start this website.
+With the development of the Occupy Wall Street movement, comparisons were made between Coxey’s march and this protest.
+That motivated me to start this website.
 If you have any resources that would be of help to me in this effort, I would like to hear from you.
-You can contact me at “jeff at coxeysarmy dot org.”
+You can contact me via email: coxeysarmy at outlook dot com.
 Thank you.